 - And for once you get started: good questions to ask, why you need an agenda, how often to have one on ones, and common myths.

-Quantifying the value of the
+Quantifying the value of the one on one

 It's great to see that GE, Deloitte, Adobe, and others have now reinvented the one on one wheel; a fresh spin on old ideas can make it more approachable and convincing for people to try them.
 There's a reason many managers swear by the value of their one on ones and these new efforts will only further evangelize this important management practice.